Back to blog

 Want a sustainable Indian eating strategy that does not involve counting anything?

 Book a consultation with Dt.
-Trishala Goswami on WhatsApp: Click here to book
+Trishala Goswami on WhatsApp: Click here to book.
+Living abroad?
+See an Indian nutritionist for NRIs for a plan built around the food you can buy locally.

 Medical Disclaimer: This article is for educational purposes.
 Individual caloric and nutritional needs vary based on age, weight, activity level, medical conditions, and goals.
 While calorie counting may not be ideal for Indian diets, a structured approach to food quality and portions is essential for weight management.
 Work with a qualified clinical nutritionist for personalized guidance.